 The D.M.F.T. is offered residentially and takes a minimum of three years to complete the program.
 Full-time enrollment is considered to be at least nine credit hours per term, including the summer.
 Students must be enrolled full-time for the majority of their program to complete the program in the allotted 7 year timeframe.
 Once students complete their Clinical Portfolio, they can conduct their external practicums at the same time as their Applied Clinical Project (ACP) courses.
 Students are considered full time when enrolled for 3 ACP credits.
 If a student requires more than the two terms of ACP, they can take an additional term to complete the program.
-Students must be continually enrolled in classes in order to remain in the program.
 If a student cannot take classes due to unforeseen circumstances, they will need to apply for a Leave of Absence.